Baby Boy (Big Brovaz song)

 "Baby Boy" is a song by British hip hop-R&B group Big Brovaz.
 It was released as the fourth single from their 2002 debut album, Nu-Flow, in September 2003.
-"Baby Boy" became Big Brovaz' fourth UK top-10 hit, peaking at number four and spending three months on the UK Singles Chart.
-The song was also their third top-10 hit on the Australian Singles Chart, peaking at number eight and receiving a platinum certification from the Australian Recording Industry Association.
-"Baby Boy" additionally reached number 10 in Ireland, number 13 in New Zealand, and number 29 in Flanders.
+"Baby Boy" became Big Brovaz' fourth UK top-10 hit, peaking at number four on the UK Singles Chart.
+It was also their third top-10 hit on the Australian Singles Chart, peaking at number eight and receiving a platinum certification from the Australian Recording Industry Association (ARIA).

 The video for the song parodies the popular sitcom Friends and was directed by Vaughan Arnell.
 "Baby Boy" was released across two CD singles and featured two previously unreleased tracks, "Anything" and "Party Over Here".